Meghdad/trello-persian-fullcalendar/README.md

 # trello-persian-fullcalendar
-a persian fullcalendar for trello.
+a Persian Fullcalendar for Trello.